openstack/nova/doc/source/filter_scheduler.rst

 * |TypeAffinityFilter| - Only passes hosts that are not already running an instance of the requested type.

+  .. warning:: TypeAffinityFilter is deprecated for removal in the
+    17.0.0 Queens release.
+There is no replacement planned for this filter.
+It is fundamentally flawed in that it relies on the ``flavors.id`` primary key and if a flavor "changed", i.e. deleted and re-created with new values, it will result in this filter thinking it is a different flavor, thus breaking the usefulness of this filter.

 * |AggregateTypeAffinityFilter| - limits instance_type by aggregate.
    This filter passes hosts if no instance_type key is set or the instance_type aggregate metadata value contains the name of the